Updated: Dec 26, 2021

 Their statement to Samuel about his sons not following his ways is also a repeated theme, as the prophet who trained Samuel [as a youth learning to listen to the voice of Yahweh] – Eli – also had sons who did wicked things.
 Yahweh spoke to Eli about his sons, telling him to treat them harshly for their wicked deeds; but Eli responded like a father, who could not bring himself to harm his offspring.
 Consequently, Eli accepted his punishment from Yahweh for disobeying His command.
 Isaac had twin sons, one who stole from his brother through trickery and deceit.
 Samuel also had sons and they too did not act in righteous ways.
 Adam had Cain and Abel, with one of those becoming the first murderer of divine blood, all of which shows a human bloodline is not a guarantee to saintliness.

 The whole Old Testament is story after story of the paring of dead branches from the tree of divine lineage.
 The only ‘blood’ that matters is the holy flow of Yahweh’s Spirit.
-This can now be terms the "blood of Christ," which means individual Anointing by Yahweh's Spirit.
+This can now be termed the "blood of Christ," which means individual Anointing by Yahweh's Spirit.
 Thus, this history should also be seen as playing a role [along with Samuel’s age making him be beyond fathering more sons] in the demands of the elders.

 The elders then demanded of Samuel: “appoint for us, then, a king to govern us, like other nations.”
 Here, the translation is better stated as a demand to “put in place for us a king to judge us like other people.”
 Samuel was a most divine prophet, but he was also the judge of Israel.
 The twelve tribes [from which the elders came] each ruled a separate area of land, with the whole unified to follow the advice of their one judge.
 Thus, the use of the Hebrew word “melek” was a reference to such leaders as the Pharaoh of Egypt and the kings of other lands that surrounded the land of the Israelites.
 The intent was for Samuel to find a bloodline within the family of Israelites, whose would always sire sons that would lead the people like Samuel, with no worry about wickedness setting in.
 Certainly, Samuel was expected to consult with Yahweh to determine whose Israelite blood was most holy.